-Completion data was designed to be compiled weekly into a results report that would be delivered to the administrator.
+Course completion data was designed to be compiled weekly into a results report that would be delivered to the administrator.
 Authorized admins could see which users had completed the course, and which users were still in progress.

 - Learners taking the course can identify the correct procedures when responding to law enforcement and the fire department

-- Administrators can keep up to date on user completion status
+- Administrators can keep up to date on user completion status by using the reporting functionality of the course

 - Employees are able to complete the training at their own pace, and can readily review all content at their convenience